petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ## Visitors by Day and Time

-The Visitors by Day and Time panel visualizes the days and times when visitors come to your Site.
-This helps you understand when your Site is most active.
+The Visitors by Day and Time panel visualizes the days and times when visitors come to your site.
+This helps you understand when your site is most active.
 You can use this information, for example, to know when to release important information or launch an advertising campaign.

 ![A specialized chart identifies when your site is most heavily visited.](./sites-dashboard/images/04.png)

 The panel contains a grid with the days of the week on one axis and the time of day on the other axis.
-Darker cells in the grid indicate heavier Site traffic at the corresponding day and time.
+Darker cells in the grid indicate heavier site traffic at the corresponding day and time.
 Tooltips for each cell show the number of visitors for that day and time.

 ```{note}
 This panel is not affected by the timezone setting but is based on the Analytics Cloud user's timezone.